davidlaprade/davidlaprade.github.io/_posts/2017-1-14-replacing-controller-mixins-with-services.md

-Here we're pulling some data out of the DB and generating a bunch of marker HTML that [Gmaps4rails](https://github.com/apneadiving/Google-Maps-for-Rails) is going to plot our restaurants on a Google maps iframe, which we will render in our view.
+Here we're pulling some data out of the DB and generating a bunch of marker HTML that [Gmaps4rails](https://github.com/apneadiving/Google-Maps-for-Rails) is going to use to plot our restaurants on a Google maps iframe, which we will render in our view.

 This is working well for us, but eventually we find that we want to display a